Four4Two/fury-mainnet/README.md

 You will be preparing two documents:

-1. `gentx.json` a signed transaction with your validator key that will create a validator at genesis with 50 self-delegated KAVA.
+1. `gentx.json` a signed transaction with your validator key that will create a validator at genesis with 50 self-delegated Fury.
-2. `account.json` a json file containing the address and amount of KAVA tokens you will receive at this address.
+2. `account.json` a json file containing the address and amount of Fury tokens you will receive at this address.
 The tokens at this address will be subject to vesting terms based on the contract you signed.

 Once the documents are created, you will place them in a new directory in the `gentx` folder of this repo.
 Choose a unique directory name.